silvermullet/oh-bot/Readme.md

 <!--
 title: Oh-bot (Office Hours Bot)
-description: The Oh-bot will help manage your team's office hours, by facilitating what people will be bringing to your office hours daily to work on.
-Oh-bot also helps records office hour interactions for future review.
+description: Running office hours can be a great way to divert interrupts a team or indivdual has on a daily basis.
+However, manaing your office hours and knowing what to expect at schedule office hours can be a challenge.
+The Oh-bot will help manage your team's office hours.
+This bot will provide insight into when office hours are available and will gather up expected topics for you.
+Oh-bot also helps records office hour interactions for future review as well.
 layout: Doc
 -->
 # Oh-bot - Your team's Office Hours Bot

 The Oh-bot will help manage your team's office hours.

-* Set location and time for office hours
+* Set location and time for office hours on a per-team or individual basis.
-* Organizes and records who is intending to join the team's office hours and what topics will be discussed
+* Organizes and records who is intending on joining the team's office hours and what topics will be discussed
 * Provide insight into past office hours to help make improvements to services team provides

-Serverless framework driven setup

 ### Present abilities